-Rob Tong, contributer to the Chicago Tribune, stated the following in a May 5, 2006 article titled "So Tell Me Again Why Golf Is a Sport?," posted on chicagotribune.com:
+Rob Tong, contributer to the Chicago Tribune, stated the following in a May 5, 2006 article titled "So Tell Me Again Why Golf Is a Sport?," available on the Chicago Tribune website:

 "In order to settle this dispute, I wanted first to nail down the definition of a sport and then see if golf fits the definition...